IzzyCap/algorand-arc19-auto-mint/README.md

 5. Use the command `yarn start` to start minting the ARC19 NFTs.

 > You can use the function `configArc19(assetID, cid, reserveAddress)` from `/src/index.ts` to update the minted NFTs.

+> If you are using Purestake API, you will need to change the token value on file `/src/lib/algorand/index.ts`